projectcalico/calico/docs/getting-started/libnetwork/Demonstration.md

 A new flag is introduced to `docker run` to join a container to a particular
 network:  `--net <network>`.

+### Create the networks

 So let's go ahead and create some networks and start a few containers on each host spread between these networks.

-Create three networks.
-If you are not running in cloud environment run the following on either host:
+> Exactly how we create these networks depends on whether we are using the
+> built-in libnetwork IPAM driver or the Calico IPAM driver.
+For more details
+> on this, see the documentation for [`calicoctl node`](../../calicoctl/node.md)
+>
+> Furthermore, when running in a cloud environment we need to also set
+> `ipip` and `nat-outgoing` options.

+In each case we use the Calico driver `calico` for networking.
+This driver is run as part of the calico-node in a calico/node-libnetwork container.
+For the demonstration, we explicitly choose an IP Pool for each network rather than using the default selections - this is to avoid potential conflicts with the default NAT IP assignment used by VirtualBox.
+Depending on your specific environment, you may need to choose different IP Pool CIDRs.

+When the default IPAM driver is used, the pool CIDR and `ipip` and `nat-outgoing` configuration are specified as options on the `network create`.

+When the Calico IPAM driver `calico` is used, it is necessary to create the Calico IP Pool in advance with the appropriate configuration for `ipip` and `nat-outgoing`.
+The Calico IPAM driver runs alongside the Calico network driver within the calico/node-libnetwork container.

+#### Networking using default IPAM in a non-cloud environment

+For default IPAM in a non-cloud environment, run:

     docker network create --driver=calico --subnet=192.168.0.0/24 net1
     docker network create --driver=calico --subnet=192.168.1.0/24 net2
     docker network create --driver=calico --subnet=192.168.2.0/24 net3

+#### Networking using default IPAM in a cloud environment

-If you are running in a cloud environment (AWS, DigitalOcean, GCE), you will need to configure the network with `ipip` and `nat-outgoing` options.
-On either host, run:
+For default IPAM in a cloud environment (AWS, DigitalOcean, GCE), run:

     docker network create --driver=calico --opt nat-outgoing=true --opt ipip=true --subnet=192.168.0.0/24 net1
     docker network create --driver=calico --opt nat-outgoing=true --opt ipip=true --subnet=192.168.1.0/24 net2
     docker network create --driver=calico --opt nat-outgoing=true --opt ipip=true --subnet=192.168.2.0/24 net3

-Note that we use the Calico driver `calico`.
-This driver is run within the calico-node container.
-We explicitly choose an IP Pool for each network rather than using the default selections - this is to avoid potential conflicts with the default NAT IP assignment used by VirtualBox.
-Depending on your specific environment, you may need to choose different IP Pool CIDRs.
+#### Networking using Calico IPAM in a non-cloud environment

+For Calico IPAM in a non-cloud environment, you need to first create a Calico IP Pool with no additional options.
+Here we create a pool with CIDR 192.168.0.0/16.

+    calicoctl pool add 192.168.0.0/16

+To create the networks, run:

+    docker network create --driver=calico --ipam-driver calico net1 docker network create --driver=calico --ipam-driver calico net2 docker network create --driver=calico --ipam-driver calico net3

+#### Networking using Calico IPAM in a cloud environment

+For Calico IPAM in a cloud environment (AWS, DigitalOcean, GCE), you need to first create a Calico IP Pool using the `calicoctl pool add` command specifying the `ipip` and `nat-outgoing` options.
+Here we create a pool with CIDR 192.168.0.0/16.

+    calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing

+To create the networks, run:

+    docker network create --driver=calico --ipam-driver calico net1 docker network create --driver=calico --ipam-driver calico net2 docker network create --driver=calico --ipam-driver calico net3

+### Create the workloads in the networks

 On calico-01